CRISPR And Spit Might Be Keys To Faster, Cheaper, Easier Tests For The Coronavirus

 "I can run it now myself at home," explains Dr. Charles Chiu, professor of laboratory medicine at UCSF and co-lead developer of the new test — although he notes it does require some expertise to conduct it.
 He says he and his colleagues hope to submit the current version of their test next week for FDA approval.
 But it probably won't be the final iteration.

-"What we really want to develop is something like a handheld, pocket-sized device using disposable cartridges," says Chiu — something that could even be use by non-experts as a home-based test.
+"What we really want to develop is something like a handheld, pocket-sized device using disposable cartridges," says Chiu — something that could even be use by nonexperts as a home-based test.
 Chiu is confident such tests could be manufactured at a scale that would be widely available.

 Other labs, including two at the Broad Institute in Cambridge, Mass., are also working on CRISPR-based diagnostic tests.